verilog-to-routing/vtr-verilog-to-routing/README.txt

 VII.
 VQM GENERATION
 ------------------------
+    NOTE: If using VQM2BLIF as part of Titan, see scripts/titan_flow.py and scripts/q2_flow.tcl as they automate this process.
+This section is maintained for referrence.

 	This method uses a Linux Shell environment to generate a VQM file using Quartus II.
 Other methods, such as using a Windows environment or the Quartus II GUI, are not covered here.